Sequential Monitoring and Control of a Silicon Photonic Coherent Beam Adder and Analyzer: Abstract

 \section{Abstract}

-{The growing complexity of reconfigurable photonic circuits, made possible by the established maturity of silicon photonic foundries, demands efficient strategies to monitor and actively control the optical functionality at runtime.
-In this work, we show that both the readout of integrated sensors and the driving of actuators can be performed with a time-multiplexed addressing scheme, that drastically reduces the number of electrical connections required to interface the chip to the external hardware.
-This approach is achieved by monolithically integrating the electronic circuits needed to serialize/deserialize the feedback action directly on the photonic chip.
-We experimentally validate the proposed strategy with a silicon photonic coherent adder, showing that such time-multiplexed control does not introduce any penalty in the optical functionality.
-The circuit operation is then validated in a joint communication and sensing scenario, where the coherent adder is used to simultaneously receive a \SI{25}{\giga\bit\per\second} high-speed transmission and to measure the phase difference between the input light beams.}
+{Joint communication and sensing applications require devices that can analyze multiple electromagnetic waves and process them in real time directly in the analog domain.
+In optics, the growing maturity of photonic integrated platforms allows the fabrication of complex circuits that can perform such operations, but their large number of sensors and actuators requires scalable control strategies to efficiently monitor and actively stabilize their functionality at runtime.
+In this work, we report on a multi-aperture silicon photonic programmable circuit that operates both as a coherent beam adder and a multi-aperture beam analyzer.
+The circuit consists of a reconfigurable mesh of Mach-Zehnder interferometers controlled through monolithically integrated electronic circuits, which are used to serialize/deserialize the readout of integrated sensors and the driving of actuators with a time-multiplexed addressing scheme.
+The circuit operation is validated in a communication and sensing scenario, where the photonic chip is used to simultaneously receive a \SI{25}{\giga\bit\per\second} high-speed transmission and to measure the phase difference between the input light beams.}